A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: DSE and BSE for spin one quarkonia

-The rest of the LR kernel is given by the product od the transverse part of the gluon propagator and the single componet $\gamma^{\mu}$ approximation of the quark-gluon vertex in the Feynman gauge.
-The DSE solution for the latter is not yet known, noting that it would be a singular object in the naive limit $m_L=0$.
-We assume that the two-peak functional form known from the simple extrapolation of the Landau gauge gluon propagator is sufficient for this purpose.
-These fits are written in terms of continuous spectral functions from the lattice \cite{HPRTU2021} and from the DSEs analyses \cite{VS2022} as well.
-The reader can find comparison of lattice and DSE solutions with their fits in \cite{VS2022}.
-Furthermore, in order to reduce the number of numerical integrations we use a two pole approximation for the gluon-vertex product in the form \be G(q^2,\xi)=\frac{r_1}{q^2-m_{g1}^2}-\frac{r_2}{q^2-m_{g2}^2} \ee
+The rest of the interaction kernel is fully specified by the transverse part of the gluon propagator.
+For this purpose, we use a simple extrapolation of the known Landau gauge gluon form factor $G$ as extracted from the lattice \cite{HPRTU2021}, and DSEs analyses \cite{VS2022}.
+To reduce the number of numerical integrations, we use a two-poles approximation for the gluon form factor. \be G(q^2,\xi)=\frac{r_1}{q^2-m_{g1}^2}-\frac{r_2}{q^2-m_{g2}^2} \ee

-From the obtained spectra of bottomonia, residua has been adjusted such that, $r_1=1.5$ and $r_2=1$.
-These values are in agreement with other quarkonia as recently reported in \cite{abnormal}.
-Achieving the good description in other flavor sectors tells as, that the quark-gluon vertex (flawour dependent by construction) has a mild momentum dependence and supports the reliability of the approximation.

-The BSE was transformed into 2 dim integral equations and solved numerically for different confinement scales $m_L$.
-The details of the calculation are given in the appendix.
-For this purpose the $m_L$ was included in the DSE in order to keep DSE/BSE treatment self-consistent.
-An analogous expression to the Eq. \ref{new} known in terms of dispersion relation has been used in presented numerical solution \cite{disertace} .
-In contrast th the BSE, the solution of the DSE for the bottom quark propagator is only slightly affected, but it is already noted that a different picture emerges in the sector of the light quark sector.